beowoolf/fx-erp-system/README.md

 # fx-erp-system

-ERP system z backend-em napisanym w Spring Boot i frontend-em napisanym z wykorzystaniem JavaFX.
-Technologie wykorzystane w projekcie: Spring Boot: Web (RestControllers), Test, Data JPA, DevTools, Java 8/17, MySQL/MariaDB, Testy Jednostkowe JUnit, Testy Integracyjne SpringBootTest, Lombok, JavaFX, Maven, Git, GitHub, IntelliJ Ultimate.
+ERP system with a backend written in Spring Boot and a frontend written using JavaFX.
+Technologies used in the project: Spring Boot: Web (RestControllers), Test, Data JPA, DevTools, Java 8/17, MySQL/MariaDB, Tests JUnit Unit, SpringBootTest Integration Tests, Lombok, JavaFX, Maven, Git, GitHub, IntelliJ Ultimate.